danielwalker/farm-graphql/README.md

 Running
 -------

 You'll need the following schema (copied from the farm schema).
+Alternatively, run `data.sql` to get some valid test data.

 ```
 DROP TABLE IF EXISTS `hotel`;